 Now it might all look impressive, but how does all this carbon fiber add on influence the performance of that V12?
 Don't worry, Mansory also handles the ECU re-programming and installs a massive looking exhaust system on their Aventador custom ... the result is a nice 745PS (555kW) at 8300 rpm and an even more impressive 750 Nm at 6000 rpm, top speed has been increased to 355 Km/h with acceleration figures of 2.8 seconds from a standstill to 100 Km/h ... a slight increase over the standard figures of 350Km/h and 2.9 seconds respectively ... probably the wider wheels at the rear and the added aerodynamics consume the additional horsepower ... price: about €600,000.

 As I mentioned before, not everybody likes what Mansory did to the Lamborghini Aventador, but I for one will admit they really put some serious work in to creating a very special Raging Bull ... and in case this red metallic Mansory Aventador just isn't special enough Mansory offers the next step : The Black Diamond ... also called the Mansory Carbonado.

-The official press release from Mansory on their Aventador
+The official press release from Mark Smeyers on Mansory Aventador